zzzprojects/docs/dapper-tutorial.net/pages/getting-started/step-by-step-tutorial.md

  - Dapper provides a mapping between databases and .NET objects.
  - It owns the title of King of Micro ORM in terms of speed and is as fast as using a raw ADO.NET data reader.
  - It extends the `IDbConnection` by providing useful extension methods to query your database.
+ - Dapper also supports mapping queries to objects with multiple levels of nesting (e.g. results that contain lists of objects).

 ## Features